– An online course for facilitators

 Jessica | Aged 8 1/2 | Mark’s niece

 You will receive free access to these bonus resources, ebooks and video recordings of trainings worth over £130.
-Only available to people who sign up to the early bird offer.

 The Embodiment book